linux-system-roles/network/README.md

 You can deactivate a connection profile, even if is currently not active.
 As a consequence, `state: down` always changes the system.

-Note that if the `state` option is unset, the connection profile’s runtime state will not be changed.
+Note that if the `state` option is unset, the connection profile's runtime state will not be changed.

 ### `persistent_state`